 We specified an in-situ frame with concrete flat slabs and reinforced columns.
 Through using cardboard tube formwork for the columns and timber formwork for walls, we ensured a short and economical construction programme, as well as utilising concrete’s natural fire protection and thermal properties; for stability we used the concrete lift shafts.

 Each storey was given a generous floor-to-ceiling dimension of 4.5 m, raising the floors to allow services and cabling to run beneath.
 The internal aesthetics were kept basic to ensure flexibility of use, with ply wall lining, chipboard flooring and exposed concrete soffits (to maximise thermal mass).

 An external stair, designed to cast a zig-zag shadow on the main building, is hung from steelwork cantilever trusses which are supported by full-height steel columns set at each level within the main structure.
-The weight of the large roof-top sculpture also demanded strengthening, which we achieved using an RC perimeter upstand beam which transferred the loads back to the main column line.
+The weight of the large rooftop sculpture also demanded strengthening, which we achieved using an RC perimeter upstand beam that transferred the loads back to the main column line.